Your link text ckespa.aubrielayne.com cka._domainkey.aubrielayne.com

 3. Preservation of investment portfolio: By using an SBL loan, borrowers can retain ownership of their investment portfolio while accessing funds for other purposes, such as purchasing a home.
 This can be beneficial if the investments are expected to generate higher returns over time.

 It’s important to conduct thorough research, review loan terms carefully, and consider your financial goals and risk tolerance before pursuing securities-based lending as a strategy for obtaining a mortgage loan.
-If you don't have a financial planner, check with your checking and savings banker in the branch.
-They can set you up with a consultation like I did with Wells Fargo.
+For more ways to beat the interest rate, or more Home Buying Guides, follow me on Pinterest, Instagram and now Tiktok!
+Aubrie

 bottom of page